StackExchange/dnscontrol/docs/caa-builder.md

 * `label:` The label of the CAA record.
 (Optional.
 Default: `"@"`)
 * `iodef:` Report all violation to configured mail address.
 * `iodef_critical:` This can be `true` or `false`.
 If enabled and CA does not support this record, then certificate issue will be refused.
 (Optional.
 Default: `false`)
 * `issue:` An array of CAs which are allowed to issue certificates.
+(Use `"none"` to refuse all CAs)
 * `issuewild:` An array of CAs which are allowed to issue wildcard certificates.
-(Can be simply `;` for forbid issuing wildcard certificates for all CAs)
+(Can be simply `"none"` to refuse issuing wildcard certificates for all CAs)

 `CAA_BUILDER()` returns multiple `TXT()` records (when configured as example above):